 Fit Writing (also referred to as Expressive Writing), on the other hand, focuses on effectively communicating ideas so that others understand the message.
 It involves concepts such as:

 How does Fit help kids with executive functioning challenges?

 Fit’s overall approach – including its multimodal technique, use of explicit instruction, and focus on fluency – is particularly conducive to improving learners’ executive functioning.
-In the Fit Logic curriculum, we specifically work on the following executive functioning skills:
+In the Fit Logic curriculum, we provide executive functioning coaching around the following skills: